shreyanjoshi/Self-Custody-Guide/Self-Custody_SingleSig.md

-# Procedure for Self-custody of Bitcoin using a Hot Wallet in 3 simple steps, with Common Risks:
+# Procedure for Self-Custody of Bitcoin using a Hot Wallet in 3 simple steps, with Common Risks:

 ## Step 1: Choose a Standard Wallet and Generate a New Wallet.
     To begin Self-Custody of your Bitcoin, you need to choose a Standard Bitcoin Wallet.
 These are wallets which are open-